August 8, 2024

 Pwn2Own Automotive 2024: Hacking the ChargePoint Home Flex (and their cloud...)

 During Pwn2Own Automotive 2024 in Tokyo, we demonstrated exploits against three different EV chargers: the Autel MaxiCharger (MAXI US AC W12-L-4G), the ChangePoint Home Flex and the JuiceBox 40 Smart EV Charging Station with WiFi.
-This is our writeup of the research we performed on the ChargePoint Home Flex, the bugs we found and the exploits we developed.
+This is our writeup of the research we performed on the ChargePoint Home Flex, the bugs we found and the exploits we developed (CVE-2024-23920, CVE-2024-23921, CVE-2024-23970 and CVE-2024-23971).
 During the competition, we were able to execute arbitrary code on this charger with no other prerequisites than being in range of Bluetooth.

 Background